hyecheol123/generic-auth-api/README.md

   This can be used to send user a temporal password.

+## Server Health Check

+- **Server Alive Check** `GET /alive`

+  This API checks whether the server is alive or not.
+  If nodejs express webserver is online, this API will return 200.

+- **Server Ready Check** `GET /alive/ready`

+  This API checks whether the server is ready to handle user's request or not.
+  It checks DB connection and return 200 if there is no problem.

 ## Scripts

 Here is the list for supported npm/yarn scripts.